 Efficient access to US biotechnology

 ETFS S&P Biotech ETF (ASX Code: CURE) offers investors exposure to US biotechnology companies.
-These are companies are engaged in research, development, manufacturing and/or marketing of products based on genetic analysis and genetic engineering.
+These companies are engaged in research, development, manufacturing and/or marketing of products based on genetic analysis and genetic engineering.
 Examples include the development of immunotherapy treatments and vaccines to treat human diseases.

 CURE aims to provide investors with a return that (before fees and expenses) tracks the performance of the S&P Biotechnology Select Industry Index.
 CURE uses a full-replication strategy to track the index, meaning that it holds all of the shares that make up the index.
 It is equal weighted, meaning each holding makes up the same portion of the portfolio and therefore contributes equally to overall performance.